 Students receive all instruction and support services in person

 Swallowing and feeding services are provided on campus with direct services by the school swallowing and feeding team.
 When the students receive in-person, face-to-face services, school staff should follow all health and safety recommendations set by the local school district and state.
-Utilizing personal protective equipment (PPE), such as masks, gowns, gloves, or face shields are important to prevent virus spread during aerosol generating procedures such as swallowing assessment and treatment.
+Utilizing personal protective equipment (PPE), such as masks, gowns, gloves, or face shields, are essential to prevent virus spread during aerosol-generating procedures such as swallowing assessment and treatment.

 In order to effectively work with a student virtually, a facilitator must be present at all times to help the student engage and participate in the session.
 Parents/caregivers or other designees are now stepping into this role without training or experience.
 Therefore, the onsite facilitator should be trained and prepared to help the student benefit from the session.